Skip to content

 e.g., {"MY_NAME": "Tom"}

-callback_url str None Callback URL, after the command is executed, stdout and stderr will be sent to the specified URL using POST
+callback_url str None Callback URL.
+After the command executes, stdout and stderr are sent to the specified URL via POST.

-Generally used with the wait=False parameter to achieve asynchronous callback
+Typically used with the wait=False parameter for asynchronous callbacks.

-Note: This parameter is not the timeout for the shell command, but the timeout for Func to request Sidecar
+Note: This parameter is not the timeout for the Shell command, but the timeout for Func's request to Sidecar.

-i.e., Func's request to Sidecar may timeout, but the executed shell command will not stop because of this
+Meaning Func's request to Sidecar might timeout, but the executed Shell command will not stop because of it.

 Post-Execution Callback

-After calling SidecarHelper.shell(...) and specifying the callback_url parameter, Sidecar will send the standard output stdout and standard error stderr to this URL using POST after executing the shell command.
+After calling SidecarHelper.shell(...) and specifying the callback_url parameter, Sidecar will send the standard output stdout and standard error stderr to this address via POST after executing the Shell command.

 The specific structure is as follows: